zephir-lang/zephir-vscode/README.md

 ## License

-This project is open source software licensed under the MIT License.
+The "Zephir for VSCode" is open source software licensed under the MIT License.
 See the [LICENSE](hhttps://github.com/zephir-lang/zephir-vscode/blob/master/LICENSE) file for more.